songron/zlibdb/README.md

 # zlibdb
-A simple key-value database based on zlib and sqlite.
+A simple key-value database based on zlib and sqlite3.